 Shortly after the District’s successful result with baseball, Mr. Goldwater was in demand to provide his range of experience to several ventures which led to launching his sports and entertainment industry consulting company in 2005.
 The Goldwater Group has been widely acknowledged for its notable results with projects and clients across the country and as far away as Dubai with assignments including venue management, sports facility operations and assessments, event development and production, business and strategic planning, marketing, branding and communications/public relations.

 In January 2014, Mr. Goldwater began an 18-month term as Interim Associate Dean of Georgetown’s Sports Industry Management program in which he has been a member of the faculty since its inception in 2008.
 During his time leading the program, he initiated its online curriculum and directed the development and implementation of a sports management education program in association with the Josoor Institute in Doha, Qatar.
 He was recognized as the School of Continuing Studies’ Outstanding Faculty Member in 2010 and with the Dean’s Service Award in 2009.
-Among his SIM courses have been Sports Leadership and Management, Event Planning & Facility Management, Capstone, Applied Ethics, Internship, Citi Open and MLB All-Star Sustainability externships and The Business and Operations of the NCAA Basketball Tournament.
+Among his SIM courses have been Sports Leadership and Management, Event Planning & Facility Management, Capstone, Applied Ethics, Internship, externships with the Citi Open tennis tournament and 2018 MLB All-Star Game Week, and The Business and Operations of the NCAA Basketball Tournament.
 He is the co-author with veteran industry executive Frank Supovitz of a comprehensive textbook, the Second Edition of The Sports Event Management and Marketing Playbook.
 In 2016, Mr. Goldwater was named a Wiley Faculty Fellow, becoming one of the distinguished faculty from the national network of Wiley Education Services partner institutions who catalyze innovation in teaching and learning on their respective campuses.